-The extensive documentation compiled throughout a project’s lifecycle doesn’t get thrown in the trash upon project completion.
-It all gets archived for future use.
+The extensive documentation you compile throughout a project’s life cycle doesn’t go in the trash on project completion.
+Instead, you can archive it for future use.

-And when the time comes to do a similar project, you can use the old documentation as a reliable repository of knowledge to help you anticipate risks, set milestones, and so on.
+And when the time comes to do a similar project, you can use the old documentation as a reliable repository of knowledge.
+That way, you can better anticipate risks, set milestones, determine the necessary project resource utilization, and so on.

 In other words, if you’ve completed a project using Waterfall once, every subsequent attempt at a similar project becomes that much easier.

-During the requirements stage, the project manager and the client need to come to an understanding on what the project will be like.
-The cost, timeline, and scope of the project are all negotiated and contractually defined.
+During the Requirements stage, the project manager and the client need to come to an understanding of what the project will be like.
+They negotiate and contractually define everything about the project, including the cost, timeline, scope of the project, and project goals.

-Scope creep is one of the most prominent project risks, but Waterfall — due to its very nature — simply isn’t susceptible to it.
+Contractual limitations aren’t the only thing keeping scope creep away from Waterfall projects.
+Scope creep is one of the most prominent project risks, but Waterfall — due to its very nature — isn’t susceptible to it.

-If the client changes their mind and decides they want something else, that can be arranged, but it will be a new project that will start over from ground zero.
+In other words, if the client changes their mind and decides they want something else, you may be able to arrange it.
+However, it may have to be a new project that starts over from ground zero.

 The disadvantages of Waterfall

-Just because you have a great project plan doesn’t mean that everything will go according to plan.
+Just because you have a great project plan doesn’t mean that everything will go as expected.

 Even with amazing risk management in place, setbacks are not an unusual occurrence in projects.

-Unfortunately, Waterfall projects suffer more from these setbacks than projects following most other methodologies.
-The reason behind it is the very sequential nature of Waterfall.
+Unfortunately, Waterfall projects suffer more from these setbacks than those following most other methodologies.
+And it all boils down to the sequential and linear nature of Waterfall.

-In Waterfall, it’s often the case that you can’t begin work on a new task before finishing the current one.
-For example, you can’t add windows to a house until you’ve put up the walls.
+In Waterfall, you cannot begin work on a new phase before finishing the current one.
+For example, you cannot add windows to a house until you’ve put up the walls.

 Using Waterfall is not unlike a trust exercise.